AkshayIthape1111/Workshop_Labs/Session1/basic_commands.md

 #### Modes of VI :-
 Vi have two mode of operation.
 1. Command mode
-2. Inserting mode
+2. Inserting mode<br/>
 Command mode : <br/>
 Vi editor begins in command mode, where cursor movement(navigation in the file) and editing occur.
 To enter in to command mode from Inserting mode press esc button.<br/>
 Inserting mode : <br/>
 Used for entering text, this is similar to notepad in Windows.
-To enter in to inserting mode you can use any of the following.<br/>
+To enter in to inserting mode you can use any of the following.
 ```
 i or I => present line
 o => one line down the present line